Alpina – Hiking in the snowy Alps – Style & Trend

 Courmayeur Glacier

 Roped up for safety – which, by the way, made us feel like pros (even though we were far from that) – we set off to attack the Courmayeur glacier.
 Bright sunshine, blue sky dotted with clouds, snow white and shiny as silk: the landscape was spectacular.
 As I think of 24-hour watches, this view reminded me of the cushion case of the Alpiner Extreme Automatic, whose distinctive design blends softness and hardness.
 This shape brings additional angles to the timepiece, which are akin to mountain peaks, while the rounded sides are reminiscent of snowy landscapes when the snow falls and softens them.
 Even the finishes of the case matched the alpine surroundings beautifully: the brushed finish blended in with the ice, hidden under the snow and poking its nose here and there, while the polished finish echoed the reflection of the sun on the snowpack.
-With such a beautiful landscape at our fingertips, we could never have stopped walking, which technically we do given the automatic nature of the movement – luckily it wasn’t manual, because we would have had to be careful to the power reserve of 38 hours otherwise.
+With such a beautiful landscape at our fingertips, we might never have stopped walking, which technically we do given the automatic nature of the movement – luckily it wasn’t manual, because we would have had to be careful to the power reserve of 38 hours otherwise.

 Hike in the snowy Alps